 Cover the colored tape pieces with another piece of tape (to protect from paint).

 When hinge is replaced, the bare wood will be covered!

 Sand doors and cabinet exterior using 220 grit sand paper or a fine sanding block.
 Use a face mask to protect your lungs from dust.

 With a dry brush, dust the doors and cabinets.
 Use bristles to get into crevices where dust can settle.
 Vacuum the dust, clean and prepare your work area for paint.

-Apply one coat of water based primer with a paint sprayer.
+Apply one coat of water based primer with a paint sprayer or roller.
 Paint sprayers can be rented at your local hardware or paint store.
 You can apply paint with a brush or roller, but be aware of brush marks or texture they can leave when dry.

 Check all doors and cabinets to determine if a second coat of wood filler is needed in any areas.
 If a second coat is applied, sand, dust and prime those areas again.

 Clean and remove paper and plastic from walls cabinet interiors.
 Add new hardware (or replace existing) and hang doors.
 At this time you can have some fun choosing some kitchen accessories!